solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gateway/api/v1/matchable_tcp_gateway.proto.sk.md

 ### MatchableTcpGateway

-A MatchableTcpGateway ...
+A MatchableTcpGateway describes a single FilterChain configured with the TcpProxy network filter and a matcher.

 A Gateway CR may select one or more MatchableTcpGateways on a single listener.
-This enables separate teams to own Listener configuration (Gateway CR) and FilterChain configuration (MatchableTcpGateway CR)
+This enables separate teams to own Listener configuration (Gateway CR) and FilterChain configuration (MatchableTcpGateway CR).

 ```yaml
 "namespacedStatuses": .core.solo.io.NamespacedStatuses